manuelbomi/Automating-Complex-Enterprise-Business-Financial-Decisions-Using-Agentic-AI-in-n8n/README.md

 ---

-#### Using the Repository for Your Enterprise Buinesss/Financial Applications
+#### How to Use this Repository for Your Enterprise Buinesss/Financial Applications
 ##### By combining Agentic AI with workflow automation, enterprises can scale intelligent decision-making across finance, operations, and strategy without building bespoke systems from scratch.

 ##### In this discourse, we present a method by which you can clone the repository and apply the Agent it to automate and provide insight on enterprise financial and business decisions.